-Gas-to-liquids (GTL) facilities convert natural gas into distillates, and the model assumes they are built if the prices for lower sulfur distillates reach a sufficiently high level to make production of GTL distillates economical.
-The earliest start date for a GTL facility in the model is set at 2024.
+GTL facilities convert natural gas into distillates, and the model assumes they are built if the prices for lower sulfur distillates are sufficiently high enough to make production of GTL distillates economical.
+The earliest start date for a GTL facility in the model is set to 2024.

-The model assumes coal-to-liquids (CTL) facilities are built when low sulfur distillate prices are high enough to make them economical.
+The model assumes CTL facilities are built when low-sulfur distillate prices are high enough to make them economical.
 The model assumes a 48,000-barrel-per-day CTL facility costs nearly \$7.4 billion in initial capital investment (2016 dollars).
-These facilities could be built near existing refineries.
-For the East Coast, potential CTL facilities could be built near the Delaware River Basin; for the Central region, near the Illinois River Basin or near Billings, Montana; and for the West Coast, near Puget Sound in Washington.
 The model assumes the earliest build date for CTL facilities is 2027.